lindem/FirstContract/README.md

  - `"R+"` for positive Number-type values
  - `"R-"`" for negative Number-type values

+### Dates

+ - `"Future"` passes if the date is in the future (compared to when the test is run)
+ - `"Past"` passes if the date is in the past seen from when the test is run

 ### Types

  - `"Function"` for values that must be functions
  - `"Number"` for values that must be of type Number
  - `"Array"` for values that must be an array
  - `"Boolean"` for values that must be either true or false ("proper" Booleans)
+ - `"Date"` passes for Dates.
  - `"String"` for values that must be of type String
  - `"def"` for every value except `undefined`
  - `"notnull"` for every value except `null`